Business travel: Jobs involving business travel

 Additionally, it is common to see doctors, nurses, and other medical professionals flying for work.
-Often lawyers, politicians, athletes, clergy, military, academics, and journalists conduct business travel on a regular basis.
+Some lawyers, politicians, athletes, clergy, military, academics, and journalists conduct business travel on a regular basis.
 Many organisations require their staff to take account of a travel policy when deciding whether, how, and at what cost to travel for business.
 Such a policy is derived from both the organisation's policies on expenditure and value for money, and the exercise of its duty of care to its staff.
 The contribution of corporate travel policies to employees' job satisfaction has been noted by travel management and HR professionals.
 Whilst management approval for travel may be important in many businesses, it has been noted that some organizations are relaxing or ending the requirement for pre-trip approval.

 Negatives to business travel

 Employees who travel for work on a regular basis often experience loneliness, depression, and reduced mental health.
 In 2019, 1 in 5 business travelers reported business travel negatively affected their mental health.

-Additionally, they may miss important family events creating additional relationship stress.
+Additionally, being away from home for extended periods can cause travellers to miss important family events, adding stress to personal relationships.
+This constant travel can disrupt not only personal lives but also impact physical health, as maintaining a consistent and healthy routine becomes challenging on the road.
+These factors combine to potentially decrease job satisfaction and overall productivity.

 Positives to business travel

-Business travel has many positive benefits for employees the largest being the opportunity to see parts of the world at the company's expense.
+Business travel has many positive benefits for employees, the largest being the opportunity to see parts of the world at the company's expense.
 Today, many business travellers incorporate bleisure travel into their work travel.
 Studies on cases imply performance increases during travel.
 According to a survey, 88% of small business owners enjoy business travel.

+Many travel providers offer business travel ancillary services such as airport parking, hotel, airport transfers, and lounge access, to enhance the comfort and convenience of air travel.

+Business travelers typically accrue frequent flyer program points under their own names, rather than the names of the companies that paid for the travel and those points generally are not taxable as an income.